 All newly admitted College of Natural Resources (CNR) students and their families are invited to attend a special Cal Day reception to meet and socialize with other admitted students, current students, faculty, and staff.
 Light refreshments will be served.
-(Rain moves to 260 Mulford Hall)
+In case of rain, reception will be held in the CNR Resource Center in 260 Mulford Hall.

 Bugs, Biofuels and Biology: A Plant Extravaganza!

 9 a.m. - 3 p.m., Wellman Hall - Outside lawn